Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 You command intangible constructs made of pure energy to assist you in battle.
 These entities, known as *Threadlings*, act as a resource for the various features in this subclass.

-***Threadling Die.*** Your *Threadlings* are represented by a die, known as the *Threadling Die*, and a pool of dice that increases with your Ranger level.
+**Threadling Die**  Your *Threadlings* are represented by a die, known as the *Threadling Die*, and a pool of dice that increases with your Ranger level.
 The Threadling Die table below shows the size and number of dice you have available.

 ##### Threadling Die Table